Canadian Northern Railway: Financial trouble and nationalization

 By 1914, with the company's financial predicament threatening the solvency of its major financier, the Bank of Commerce, the CNoR appealed for government help.
 The last spike of the CNoR transcontinental railway was driven January 23, 1915, at Basque, British Columbia, with Montreal-Vancouver freight and passenger services commencing six months later, and providing a rail network in Nova Scotia, Southern Ontario, Minnesota, and on Vancouver Island.
 Between 1915 and 1918, CNoR tried desperately to increase profits, but CPR garnered the majority of wartime traffic.
 The company was also saddled with ongoing construction costs associated with the Mount Royal Tunnel project.

 CNoR was heavily indebted to banks and governments, and its profitable branchlines in the prairie provinces — "Canada's breadbasket" — would not generate enough revenue to cover construction costs in other areas.
 Unable to meet its debts, the company became desperate for financial aid.
 In 1917, the federal government effectively took control of the company.
 As a condition for further funding, the government became the majority shareholder.
 On September 6, 1918, the directors, Mackenzie and Mann, resigned, replaced by a government-appointed board.
 Subsequently, CNoR executive David Blyth Hanna and his team managed not only CNoR operations but also the federally owned Canadian Government Railways (CGR).
-On December 20, 1918, a Privy Council order directed CNoR and CGR to be managed under the name Canadian National Railway (CNR) as a means to simplify funding and operations, but CNoR and CGR would not formally merge and cease corporate existence until January 20, 1923, the date Parliament passed the final act to incorporate CNR.
+On December 20, 1918, a Privy Council order directed CNoR and CGR to be managed under the name Canadian National Railway (CNR) as a means to simplify funding and operations, but CNoR and CGR would not formally merge and cease corporate existence until January 20, 1923, the date Parliament passed the final act to incorporate them into CNR.

 Significant portions of the old CNoR system survive under CN (as the CNR has been known since 1960); for example: